Spanish Water Dog vs Spanish Mastiff: Complete Comparison (2026)

 Health and Lifespan Comparison

 Spanish Water Dog has a typical lifespan of 12-14 years, while Spanish Mastiff lives approximately 10-12 years.
 Health profiles differ significantly between these dogs.
-Spanish Water Dog is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Spanish Mastiff faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
+Spanish Water Dog is predisposed to joint and skeletal conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Spanish Mastiff faces its own health challenges including hip and joint concerns along with other health conditions common in this breed.
 Spanish Water Dog has 3 documented predispositions compared to 2 for Spanish Mastiff, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health